spectram/astrospectram/content/_index.md

 </div>
 <!-- To read more about this project [click here]({{< ref "/meerrings" >}}). -->

-Prior to my MSc., I worked with [Prof. Anand Narayanan](https://www.iist.ac.in/ess/anand) at the Indian Institute of Space Science and Technology (IIST, Kerala, India) to study the small-scale physical and chemical properties of multi-phase gas in the extended environments around galaxies.
-Employing **UV/optical QSO absorption line spectroscopy** with archival data from the **Hubble Space Telescope** and **Keck Observatory**, this collaboration yielded three journal articles amidst the COVID-19 pandemic ([Pradeep, Sankar, et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493..250P/abstract), [Sankar et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.4864S/abstract), [Sameer et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.5796S/abstract)).
+In my work with [Prof. Anand Narayanan](https://www.iist.ac.in/ess/anand) at the Indian Institute of Space Science and Technology (IIST, Kerala, India), I employed **UV/optical QSO absorption line spectroscopy** with archival data from the **Hubble Space Telescope** and **Keck Observatory** to study the small-scale physical and chemical properties of multi-phase gas in the extended environments around galaxies.
+This collaboration yielded three journal articles amidst the COVID-19 pandemic ([Pradeep, Sankar, et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493..250P/abstract), [Sankar et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.4864S/abstract), [Sameer et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.5796S/abstract)).
 <div>
   <p class="read-more">
     <a class="read-more-link" href="/research">Click here to read more about these works<span class="icon-arrow-right" aria-hidden="true"></span></a>